 They get an average of around 120 inches of snowfall a year, more than enough when you add in the 231-acre snowmaking capabilities.
 The resort itself has a lovely vibe and is full of nice places to stay with some great restaurants and bars for some fun apres-ski too.

-There you have it, some of the best ski resorts in the mid-west.
+There you have it, some of the best ski resorts in the midwest.
 As you can see, a lot of them are based are Michigan with stunning views into the great lakes.
 All are easily accessible by car if you’re willing to take a long drive, or you can hire a car and drive into them from their nearest airport.
 Many even turn into great hiking areas in the summer!

 If you’re looking for some extreme skiing without many crowds, then Mount Bohemia is the place to be.
 It’s full of advanced and black diamond runs that’ll push anyone’s skiing to the limits.

 When you’re heading on a family ski trip, Ski Brule at Iron River is a great choice.
-With a free first-timer ski-school and a family-friendly atmosphere and more than enough to keep everyone entertained and having and awesome time.
+With a free first-timer ski school and a family-friendly atmosphere and more than enough to keep everyone entertained and having an awesome time.

 If it’s magical views and stunning diversity you’re after, Lutsen is where it’s at.
 It is great for the whole family and any pro skiers who want to be on the slopes as much as possible.
 There are a huge amount of different runs across 4 peaks and over 1000 acres of skiable area.
 You could spend a week there and never go down the same trail twice.